 - Experience.
 In the past 10 years, a minimum of two years of full-time related experience, one year of which shall be in a supervisory or managerial position for as a general contractor.

 - Workers’ compensation.
 Virtually all Utah employers are required to maintain workers’ compensation insurance coverage.
+The minimum weekly payout for workers’ compensation in Utah is $45.
 Visit the Utah Insurance Department’s website for more information.

 - Unemployment registration.
 Unemployment insurance from the Utah Department of Workforce Services is required from all employers working within the state.

 After these pre-requirements are met, prospective contractors will need to fill out and submit a contractor application, and must have completed the PSI UT B-100 General Building Contractor Examination as well as the UTAH Construction Business and Law Examination.
 More information on these exams can be found online at PSIexams.com.

 The following fees are required to complete the Utah General Contractor application:

 - $225.00 – application fee for a new applicant (includes one classification + one qualifier)